nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-retention-management/nuxeo-retention-functional-overview.md

 ##### Immediate

-The retention period will start once you apply the retention rule to the document.
+The retention period starts immediately when you apply the retention rule on the document.

 **Example:** If I apply a retention rule to a document on January 1st, 2020 with a period of 2 years, then the retention will expire on January 1st, 2022.</td>